Skip to main content

 A truly effective wellness program would need to adopt a more holistic, systems-level approach.
 It would need to move beyond simple biometric screenings to incorporate a more comprehensive assessment of an individual’s health, including their hormonal profile, inflammatory markers, nutritional status, and even their gut microbiome.

 Furthermore, it would need to recognize that the “optimal” values for these biomarkers can vary significantly from person to person, depending on their age, sex, genetics, and lifestyle.
-The one-size-fits-all targets often used in programs are a crude simplification of a much more complex reality.
+The one-size-fits-all targets often used in corporate wellness programs are a crude simplification of a much more complex reality.
 The future of personalized wellness lies in the application of systems biology principles to develop individualized interventions that are tailored to the unique biological makeup of each person.

 Health is an emergent property of a complex network of interacting biological systems.